-Everyone in the burbling workplace looks professional, motivated and is quick with a smile and a warm hello.
+Everyone in the bustling workplace looks professional, motivated and is quick with a smile and a warm hello.

-And, that’s just what Kate Perkins, WorkWithUs Foundation Operations Manager, likes to hear.
+And that’s just what Kate Perkins, Former Operations Manager at WorkWithUs Foundation, liked to hear.
 WorkWithUs is the brainchild of the Streetohome Foundation and TPD, a workforce and HR work solutions company.
 The new WorkWithUs Foundation provides formerly homeless or marginalized individuals with an opportunity to participate more fully in society by providing employment opportunities aligned with their capabilities and preferences.

 So far, WorkWithUs has matched individuals with employers in office environments, manufacturing and warehousing.

 WorkWithUs supports individuals to become “work-ready,” providing coaching and training, and follow-up after onboarding to a new job.
 In return, employers benefit from a highly-motivated individual, and can take pride in helping to strengthen the fabric of their community.